 In view of the big story of Scripture – that God renews this fallen world into the Kingdom of God – some Christians believe the civil government functions as a kind of stage manager for the drama of redemption.
-That is, civil government plays no part in God’s redemptive work and falls outside of God’s redemptive kingdom, but it maintains a basic level of order in this broken world, the stage for the work of the Holy Spirit and the Church.
+That is, civil government plays no part in God’s redemptive work and falls outside of God’s redemptive kingdom, but maintains a basic level of order in this broken world, the stage for the work of the Holy Spirit and the Church.
 Others would say that, because God is renewing the creation that belongs to Him, civil government can and ought to play a role in God’s renewing work.
 That is not to say, of course, that civil government pays for our sin or makes us right with God.
-Rather, the idea is that, in light of Christ’s victory, God’s Spirit can use civil government, as He uses individuals, families, and other social institutions, to reform and renew society to better reflect what kind of King He is and what His final Kingdom will be.
+Rather, the idea is that, in light of Christ’s victory, God’s Spirit can transform and use civil government, as He transforms and uses individuals, families, and other social institutions, to reform and renew society to better reflect what kind of King He is and what His final Kingdom will be.

 Whichever of these two views you favour, the Bible is clear that, in light of the fall, God ordained to use human rulers to restrain and punish human evil.
 Sin is so deep and its effects so far-reaching, that human government’s mission is profoundly shaped by it.
 A society ignores God’s word and God’s justice when it neglects to protect the innocent or punish murderers.
 Crime is not an evolutionary glitch, nor solely a product of social conditioning.
-People are morally responsible for crimes.
+People are morally responsible beings.
 The end for which crime is punished is justice, first of all, rather than rehabilitation or deterrence or social improvement.

-Rulers may be selected by various means in various societies, but their authority to punish wrongdoing comes from God, not themselves or “the people”.
-A government that fails to deal with violent crime at all utterly fails as government, and rulers who perpetrate violence lawlessly and unjustly no longer act as rulers.
+Rulers may be selected by various means in various societies, but their authority to punish wrongdoing comes from God, not from themselves or “the people”.
+A government that fails to deal with violent crime at all utterly fails as government and rulers who perpetrate violence lawlessly and unjustly no longer act as rulers.
 They not only act beyond their God-given authority in so doing, but in direct violation of His law.
 Nobody is above God’s law.